 Section A: The PRESIDENT(S) shall:

-Appoint all Standing and Special Committee Chairmen (except the Nominating Committee), subject to the approval of the Executive Committee;
+- Appoint all Standing and Special Committee Chairpersons (except the Nominating Committee), subject to the approval of the Executive Committee;

 Section B: The VICE-PRESIDENT(S) shall:

 - Supervise the work of the committees within their respective departments and perform such other duties as may be assigned to them by the Guild President(s), the Guild Board of Directors, and/ or the Guild Executive Committee.

 - Record the proceedings of all meetings of the Guild, the Board of Directors, and the Guild Executive Committee; and

 - Provide each member of the Executive Committee and the Guild Board of Directors with a copy of their respective meetings